|Who needs George Springer?|

 In the last week, the Mets had an extended Zoom meeting with Bradley that included team president Sandy Alderson, acting GM Zack Scott, hitting coach Chili Davis and first base/outfield coach Tony Tarasco.
 Scott, in particular, knows Bradley well from their shared time working with the Red Sox.

-I think Sherman is right, but at this point I would be shocked to see MLB and the Players Association come to an agreement on anything before the season started, and more so if that decision would happen anytime soon enough to still bring JBJ in as the CF. From a defensive standpoint, however, it's really intriguing to imagine a Mets up the middle defense of James McCann, Jeff McNeil, Francisco Lindor and JBJ.
+I think Sherman is right but, at this point, I would be shocked to see MLB and the Players Association come to an agreement on anything before the season started, and more so if that decision would happen anytime soon enough to still bring JBJ in as the CF. From a defensive standpoint, however, it's really intriguing to imagine a Mets up-the-middle defense of James McCann, Jeff McNeil, Francisco Lindor and JBJ.
 They'll already be considerably better than they were last season even if they have to go with Brandon Nimmo in center.
 Replace Nimmo with a Gold Glove-caliber centerfielder and put Nimmo in LF, and run prevention will be a thing here in Queens after quite a long absence.

 Unless a miracle happens and there is a National League DH in place fairly quickly, we're not likely to see JBJ patrolling CF for us this season.
 Even if the Mets were willing to pay Bradley Jr as a full-time player regardless of the possibility that the universal DH doesn't come back this season, he's unlikely to be willing to come here if there's a chance he's a semi-regular that's part of a rotation of players — the most likely scenario without a DH.
 I wouldn't want to see JBJ come to the Mets on anything longer than a 3-year deal, and he's not going to want to diminish his long-term value with a season of part-time usage when he knows he's heading back onto the market in the relatively near future.

 The more interesting question to me is how the Mets go about constructing their team if there isn't a DH in 2021.
 One possibility could certainly be trading Nimmo and bringing in JBJ or another CF in that trade.
-I like Nimmo a lot, I think he's a very underrated player with a lot of the more casual fanbase, but with the right return I could see the Mets giving him up.
+I like Nimmo a lot, I think he's a very underrated player with a lot of the more casual fanbase, but with the right return, I could see the Mets giving him up.
 Barring that, however, I think Brandon Nimmo would get the bulk of the CF starts for the Mets in a DH-less 2021 season.
 If that happens, again barring a trade, we're likely to see a lot of LF starts by some combination of Dom Smith, J.D.
-Davis and José Martínez.
+Davis, and José Martínez.
 This, of course, is going to lead to more balls finding grass in the OF.

-Having an Albert Almora around as a late-inning defensive replacement will be key.
+Having Albert Almora around as a late-inning defensive replacement will be key.
 I still think having someone on the bench capable to fill in both in the infield and outfield will be of great importance, also.
 What I'd also like to see from the Mets, if we wind up seeing sub-optimal defenders in LF and CF for a good chunk of the season, would be to try to stay on the advanced edge of positioning defenders to — in as much as possible — compensate for their lack of defensive prowess.
 I really do think that, over the long-term, the Mets will pivot away from giving up runs with their defense.
 This isn't going to happen overnight, particularly without an NL DH this season.
 But it's the smart way to build future Mets teams.

 I'm not surprised that the Mets added Almora so quickly after the Bauer fiasco played itself out.
 I'd be surprised if we didn't see more moves happen this week, although it would be strictly guessing on my part to speculate on what those moves would be.
 Despite the disappointment over losing out on major free agents, the Mets need to put a really competitive on the field this season — perhaps even more so after losing out on Springer and Bauer.
 This race isn't over, folks, it's hardly even begun.
 Let's go Mets.